-A recent trend that investors should be aware of is millennials are beginning to replace the baby boomers as the leading shoppers.
-That said millennials are known for being the leading generation to shop online first than in-store.
-That’s why companies like Mattel sell their toys on Amazon, Target, and Wal Mart.
+A recent trend that investors should be aware of is that millennials are beginning to replace the baby boomers as the leading shoppers.
+Millennials are known for being the leading generation to shop online first rather than in-store.
+That’s why companies like Mattel sell their toys on Amazon, Target, and Wal-Mart.

-Playing toy stocks at times can be difficult, given its seasonal trends.
+Chasing toy stocks at times can be difficult, given its seasonal trends.
 However, you can always go the ETF route.
-That said, there are two Toys and Games ETFs that trade in the US markets.
+There are two Toys and Games ETFs that trade in the U.S. markets.
 Both ETFs combine for $104 Million in assets under management, while averaging an expense ratio of .065%

 ETFMG Video Game Tech ETF (NYSE: GAMR) consists of primarily video gaming stocks.
 Its notable holdings include Gluu Mobile Inc., Electronic Arts Inc., and iDream Sky Tech Holding Ltd.

 The GAMR ETF centers around the video gaming industry.
-That said, its performance depends on the health of the sector.
-Furthermore, the ETF’s leading valuation is its ability to maintain holdings with long-term earnings growth.
+Its performance depends on the health of the sector.
+Furthermore, the ETF’s leading valuation is in its ability to maintain holdings with long-term earnings growth.